 This post is sponsored by ILHAM Gallery.

-Guest Contributor ila is a visual and performance artist who works with found objects, moving images and live performance.
-She creates alternative nodes of experience and entry points into the peripheries of the unspoken, the tacit and the silenced.
+ila is a visual and performance artist who works with found objects, moving images and live performance. she creates alternative nodes of experience and entry points into the peripheries of the unspoken, the tacit and the silenced.
 With light as her medium of choice, ila weaves imagined narratives into existing realities.
 Using her body as a space of tension, negotiation and confrontation, ila creates work that generates discussions about gender, history and identity in relation to pressing contemporary issues.
-She also writes short speculative fiction about the region on her Instagram.
+She also writes short speculative fiction about the region on her instagram.